jam-fhi/tf-tech-challenge/README.md

 - Commited .env to repo, to make it each to run.
 Normally I would not do this.
 - Used docker compose as an easy way to share system config.
+- Went for an invesion of control pattern on the api, mostly because its such a small service, dependency inject would not be a massive step up from the way the system is setup though.

 ## Using the system